 A Direct Consolidation Loan may help make payments more manageable by combining several federal student loans into one loan with one monthly payment.
 You need to apply for loan consolidation and choose a repayment plan.
-Depending on the amount of your student loans (including most private student loans) and the repayment plan you choose, you have between 10 and 30 years to repay your Direct Consolidation Loan.
+Depending on the amount of your federal student loans and the repayment plan you choose, you have between 10 and 30 years to repay your Direct Consolidation Loan.
+(Private education loans are not eligible for consolidation, but they may be taken into account when determining your maximum repayment period under certain repayment plans.)

-The interest rate for a Direct Consolidation Loans is fixed.
+The interest rate for Direct Consolidation Loans is fixed.
 The fixed rate is the weighted average of the interest rates on all of the loans you consolidate, rounded up to the nearest 1/8 of 1%.
-However, the interest rate will never exceed 8.25%.
-To learn more, visit www.loanconsolidation.ed.gov.
+There is no cap on the interest rate on a Direct Consolidation Loan that is made based on an application received on or after July 1, 2013.
+To learn more, visit StudentAid.gov/repay-loans/consolidation.